sebspion/reqs/draft-ietf-lake-reqs.md

 In order to reduce round trips and number of messages, and in some cases also streamline processing, certain applications may want to transport application data together with the AKE message.

 One example is the transport of third-party signed authorization information such as an access token or a voucher from initiator to responder or vice versa.
 Such a scheme could enable the party receiving the authorization information to make a decision about whether the party being authenticated is also authorized before the protocol is completed, and if not then discontinue the protocol before it is complete, thereby saving time and message processing.
+This application can be further optimized by using an AKE with static DH keys [TBD].

 Another example is the embedding of a certificate enrolment request or a newly issued certificate.

 The AKE must support the transport of application data together with the protocol messages.

+Application data may contain privacy sensitive information.
+The application data must not violate the AKE security properties.
+The AKE needs to provide clear guidance on the level of security provided to application data at different stages of the protocol.

-It is expected that an AKE with 3 messages will provide the following protection of the application data:
+For example, for a SIGMA-I AKE it is expected that the 3 messages will provide the following protection of the application data:

 *  Application data in the first message is unprotected
 *  Application data in the second message is confidentiality protected against passive attackers and integrity protected against active attackers
 *  Application data in the third message is confidentiality and integrity protected against active attackers

-Application data may contain privacy sensitive information.
-The application data must not violate the AKE security properties.
-The assumptions on the application data need to be detailed in the specification of the AKE.

 ## Extensibility